-As more and more applications become cloud-native keeping up with the digital transformation goals it becomes important to meticulously plan a test strategy.
-Cloud-native applications reduce downtime, improves resilience, and offers scalability leveraging complex microservices based architecture.
+As more and more applications become cloud-native to keep up with digital transformation goals, it is essential to meticulously plan a testing strategy.
+Cloud-native applications, built on microservices architecture, reduce downtime, improve resilience, and offer scalability, but they also require specialized testing strategies to ensure they perform optimally.

 The need of cloud-native testing